samper/final-project-sage/README.md

 suitable g-vector (the entries of this vector satisfy some prescribed inequalites) and constructs this polytope as the boundary of a line shelling subcomplex of a special cyclic polytope of one dimension higher than the desired dimension.

+Now that we have this polytopes we can produce the stacked triangulation using a simple combinatorial rule (described by (see Nevo-Murai reference)